Kriebel-LLC/taxonomy-edge/README.md

 ## Why?
 To deploy a pre-built, state-of-the-art Next.js application on Cloudflare Pages, which [requires the edge runtime](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/#use-the-edge-runtime), though this repo can be deployed where edge runtime is supported.

-Edge applications are often deployed more broadly, to "edge" servers close to users, and support 0ms cold starts, unlike regular serverless applications.
+Edge applications are often deployed more broadly, to "edge" servers close to users, and supports 0ms cold starts, unlike regular serverless applications.
 Because of this, performance may increase.
 Read more [here](https://workers.cloudflare.com/).

 ## Features